StudentVlad5/Python-Programming-Foundations-and-Best-Practices/README.md

 - `help` – Show all list of the commands.
 - `all-logs` – Show the entire command logs history.
 - `logs-by-date` – Show logs for a specific date.
+- `stats-by-date` – Show all commands for a specific date.
 - `exit` or `close` – Close the application.

 ---